 - 1 jalapeño, deseeded, deveined, and chopped

 - 2 cups cashews - either soaked in water overnight or soaked in water for 6 hours

 - 1½ tablespoons of potato starch

 - ½ -1 tablespoons of smoked paprika

 - Salt and pepper to taste

-- Heat a splash of olive oil in a pan over medium high heat.
-Add the onion, garlic, and jalapeño, seasonings them with a pinch of salt and pepper, and sweat the veggies until they are soft, approx 5-7 minutes.
+- Heat a splash of olive oil in a pan over medium-high heat.
+Add the onion, garlic, and jalapeño, seasoning them with a pinch of salt and pepper, and sweat the veggies until they are soft, approx 5-7 minutes.

 - While the vegetables are cooking, put the stock, cashews, chili's, starch, seasonings, and some salt and pepper in a blender.
 Once the vegetables are soft, add them too.
 Blend all the ingredients until smooth and velvety.

 - Get out the tortilla chips you plan on serving with the sauce.
 Dip a chip into the sauce and eat it so you can check the saltiness level.
 Tortilla chips are usually pretty salty (some brands saltier than others), so tasting the sauce with a chip is a good way to ensure you're not over salting the recipe!